-This nourishing, brothy, slow cooked soup recipe tastes like something you’d get at a local deli or cafe.
-It’s filled with colorful, healthy veggies, bold herbs and seasonings, tender chicken, and plump wild rice.
-This dish is as easy as it is 3-bowl worthy!
+This nourishing, brothy, healthy crock pot recipe is filled with colorful veggies, flavorful dried herbs and seasonings, tender chicken, and plump wild rice.
+It’s as easy as it is 3-bowl worthy.

-Watch How to Make It!
+Watch How to Make It

-Ingredients Needed
+Main Ingredients Needed

-I love that I always have the ingredients for Crock Pot Chicken and Wild Rice Soup on hand.
+I love that I always have the ingredients for Crock Pot Chicken and Wild Rice Soup on hand in the fridge, pantry, and freezer.
 Here’s what you’ll need:

-- Chicken breasts: trust me when I tell you that chicken breasts only need to slow cook for 4 hours on low to become juicy and tender.
+- Chicken breasts: chicken breasts only need to slow cook for 4 hours on low to become tender and juicy.
 Any longer and you’ll end up with tough, dry, chicken.

-- Vegetables: onion or shallot, carrots, and celery provide a boost of nutrition.
+- Mirepoix: onion or shallot, carrots, and celery provide nutrition and flavor.

-- Dried herbs and seasonings: salt, pepper, dried thyme, dried ground sage, dried rosemary, and bay leaves give this soup lots of cozy flavor.
+- Dried herbs and seasonings: salt, pepper, dried thyme, dried ground sage, dried rosemary, and bay leaves give the slow cooker soup lots of cozy flavor.

 - Chicken stock or broth: you can use chicken stock or chicken broth interchangeably in this recipe.
-Homemade Instant Pot Chicken Stock would be great!!
+Homemade Instant Pot Chicken Stock is great if you can swing it.

 - Wild rice-brown rice blend: this recipe uses a wild rice brown rice blend vs straight brown rice or straight wild rice.
-I’ll share the brand I recommend using below.
+I’ll share my favorite brand below.

 Can You Freeze Crock Pot Chicken and Wild Rice Soup?

-Another tip: I’ve had readers freeze the meal kit with chicken bullion, so all they have to do is add water when they pour the ingredients into the slow cooker, which I think is so brilliant!
+I’ve had readers freeze the meal kit with chicken bullion, so all they have to do is add water when they pour the ingredients into the slow cooker.
+Brilliant!

-Step 1: Add the ingredients to the crock pot.
-Told you this was easy! ;)Â Add all the ingredients into a 6 quart crock pot then stir, cover, and cook on LOW for 4 hours.
+Add all the ingredients into a 6 quart crock pot then stir, cover, and cook on LOW for 4 hours.

-Step 2: Shred the chicken.
 Remove the cooked chicken from the crock pot with tongs, then shred and stir back into the soup.

-Like I mentioned, I think a common misconception is that chicken breasts need to be slow cooked for many hours but that is totally not the case.
-It should shred with the tap of a fork after just 4 hours in the slow cooker!
+Again, I think a common misconception is that chicken breasts need to be slow cooked for many hours, but that’s not the case.
+The chicken should shred with the tap of a fork after just 4 hours in the slow cooker!

-How to Store Crock Pot Chicken and Wild Rice Soup
+How to Store and Reheat

-This soup re-heats fabulously.
+This soup reheats fabulously.
 Let it cool until the soup is nearly room temperature then scoop into airtight containers and store in the refrigerator for 3-4 days.
 Reheat in the microwave or in a pot on the stovetop.
 You might need to add an extra splash of chicken stock or broth when reheating.

 I find that cooked > frozen > thawed > reheated rice doesn’t hold up well, so I don’t recommend freezing this soup recipe once it’s been cooked.

-Crock Pot Chicken & Wild Rice Soup truly is one of our family’s favorite meals.
+Crock Pot Chicken & Wild Rice Soup is truly one of my family’s favorite meals.
 My kids and husband find it filling and comforting, and I love that it’s so, so easy to put together and (slow) cook.
-I usually serve with a side salad, or garlic butter bread and we’re off to the races.
-I hope you and yours love this easy, crock pot soup recipe as much as we do – enjoy!

 More Cozy Chicken Soup Recipes